HamoudBalawi/semester-project2-mohammed-ahmed/README.md

 ![](image/eco-shoe.jpg)

-Eco shoe with an e-commerce that provides ethicality made products.
+Eco shoe is an e-commerce that provides ethicality made products.

 ## Description